neutrinojs/neutrino/docs/installation/README.md

 ## Create New Project

-See [`@neutrinojs/create-project`](./create-new-project.md) for an automated quick start for new projects.
+The fastest way to get started is by using the [`@neutrinojs/create-project`](./create-new-project.md) scaffolding tool.
-Alternatively, proceed below for a manual installation.
+If you don’t want to use the CLI helper, proceed below for manual installation instructions.

 ## Yarn Installation